 While I usually love creating in my kitchen, I spend an inordinate amount of time there and sometimes the thought of making another meal seems like such a chore.
-On those nights when I'm feeling lazy, this crustless kohlrabi quiche is the answer for this lazy girl.
+On those nights when I'm feeling lazy, this crustless kohlrabi quiche is the answer.

 What is kohlrabi?